Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 If you OK the dialog box, then the input is sent to the pfodDevice and any touchActions for that touchZone are displayed until there is a response from the pfodDevice.

 The minimal touchActionInput opens with a blank input.
-If you link the touchActionInput to a label, the current contents of the that label are used as the initial value for the dialog input.
+If you link the touchActionInput to a label, the current contents of that label are used as the initial value for the dialog input.
 This lets you edit an existing label.

 As was covered in previous tutorials, labels (and values) can have prefix and suffix text which will also be displayed in the dialog box.
 To edit just a numeric value, add another label that holds just the current numeric value and then hide that label.
 The touchActionInput can still access a hidden label as its default input and the pfodDevice can update both the hidden label and the displayed label with the updated value.